sharibarboza/FIL-CAN/cms/files/bylaws/filcan-bylaws.md

 **6.02.** Filipino Seventh-day Adventist members who belong to other Seventh-day Adventist Conferences who want to become members may do so by sending a letter requesting membership.

-## Article VII –Bylaws and Amendments
+## Article VII – Bylaws and Amendments

 **7.01.** Amendments to the Bylaws shall be submitted to the Bylaws Committee and will be voted during a duly called meeting of the Executive Committee and shall be ratified in a duly called business meeting.